image-recognition/imageRecognitionApp/readme.md

 The main objective of the project is to design an iOS based app which implements the concepts of  Machine Learning.
 The app will use the camera of the device to identify the object that has been placed in front of it.
 Furthermore, the user will be able to view all the recently identified items in the form of a list and custom lists can also be created by the user.

 The project will be compatible with iOS devices and I am aiming for High Distinction.

+### Advanced Concepts Explored

+- Core Data Persistence
+- Dynamic Layouts
+- Custom Camera View
+- CoreML and Vision
+- Using Keras
+- Using coremltools to convert ml model from one form to other
+- Using Keras to create a Machine Learning Model
+- Various ways of collecting and Slicing Datasets

 ### Objects List